 Any large sailing shop has lots of expensive gear, none of which you really need to start out with.
 You will see other sailors with wetsuits and even dry suits.
 For most conditions, they are warm but not a necessity.

-However, if you are considering the earliest Beginner's Class starting in May, then we strongly recommend buying a wetsuit.
+However, if you are considering the earliest Beginner's Classes starting in May, then we strongly recommend buying a wetsuit.

 We do not recommend SCUBA-type all-over heavy wetsuits for sailing.
 A lighter "Farmer John" or "Farmer Jane" type of wetsuit provides greater mobility by leaving the arms free, while keeping the all-important body core warm.
 These types of wetsuits are often sold by outdoor stores such as the Mountain Equipment Co-op (MEC), and cost $80-$100.
 Models sold at sailing and windsurfing shops may be more expensive.
 "Shorty" wetsuits (short sleeved, short-legged) are also sold at the MEC, as well as at sailing, windsurfing, or water-skiing shops, and usually cost much less.

 Long or short?
 The important thing is to have a wetsuit which keeps your body core warm, and either type of wetsuit will do this.
 Shorty models will save you some money, while full-length wetsuits appeal to those who really feel the cold, sail intensively in early or late season, or race in all conditions.
 Smaller people, including many women, generally feel the cold more and probably benefit from a full-length wetsuit.
 On the other hand, full-length wetsuits are too bulky and hot during the summer, while a shorty can provide extra reassurance on unusually cool summer days.

 Dry suits, which can be really important in extremely cold conditions, really aren't necessary for the kind of conditions we generally sail in at Westwood - and they get downright uncomfortable when the weather unexpectedly turns warm.

 Foul Weather Gear